Who's in and who's out at the World Cup in Russia | Taiwan News

-MOSCOW (AP) — Ten teams have secured spots in the knockout stage at the World Cup , a dozen have been eliminated and 10 still have a chance.
-With half of the groups finished and the other four groups still playing, here's a look at who's in, who's out and possible scenarios.
+MOSCOW (AP) — Fourteen teams have secured spots in the knockout stage at the World Cup , leaving just two more up for grabs on Thursday and a 1-2 finish to be sorted out in the final group.
+Here's a look at who's in, who's out and possible scenarios.

 GROUP A

-Uruguay won all three of its group matches, and the Russians won their first two to finish second and move on.
+Uruguay won all three of its group matches and will play Cristiano Ronaldo and Portugal.
+The host Russians won their first two to finish second and will take on Spain.
 Egypt and Saudi Arabia have been eliminated.

 GROUP B

 Spain and Portugal tied with five points each and had the same plus-one goal differential, but Spain won the group because it scored one more goal over the three matches.
+Spain's reward: playing the Russians in Moscow's main stadium.
+Portugal will play Uruguay in the round of 16.
 Morocco and Iran have been eliminated.

 GROUP C